MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 ## Page 73

 * Caption to Figure 7: please reinstate italics for _Diplodocus_.
 * "This optimism was to prove misplaced, however, nearly two years later".
 Please change the second comma back to a colon.
 The sentence as modified makes no sense.
+XXX This now reads "This optimism was to prove misplaced; however, nearly two years later", which is even worse.
 * "The last mention of the project in the Telegram": please reinstate the italics for _Telegram_.

 ## Page 74

 * "the eventual outcome, if any, of the Diplodocus project".
 Once more, please reinstate italics for _Diplodocus_.
 * "Already two inquiries have come to the Children’s Museum asking ‘Who has them next?.’”
 Rea (2001, p.
 210)" That mess of punctuation in the middle -- question-mark period single-quote double-quote -- surely can't be right, even using the American system.
 I suggest question-mark single-quote period double-quote: "Already two inquiries have come to the Children’s Museum asking ‘Who has them next?’.”
 Rea (2001, p.
 210)".
 Failing that, we could just delete the period.
 * "Wann Langston [written communication, 1989; see acknowledgments for affiliation]": Langston's 1990 affiliation is not included in the acknowledgements, and doesn't really seem relevant as the personal communication in question was not to us.
+XXX Langston was probably not unaffiliated, as presently stated: we simply don't know, or care about, his affiliation.
+(Also, unaffiliated is misspelled "unafilliated".)

 ## Page 75

 * "Yet another account of the molds is described by David S Berman".
 Reinstate the period after David's middle initial.
 * "Relating a written communication from John S. McIntosh": my apologies, this was a verbal communication, not written.
 * "John S. McIntosh (see acknowledgments for affiliation)".
 McIntosh's historical affiliation is not included in the acknowledgements, and doesn't really seem relevant as the personal communication in question was not to us.
+XXX This now says "... a verbal communication from John S. McIntosh (unaffiliated)".
+McIntosh was probably not unaffiliated, as presently stated: we simply don't know, or care about, his affiliation.

 ## Page 76